piranha/solovyov.net/src/blog/2021/streaming.md

 3) It has a flip-out screen which flips from the top.
 Excellent as a self-monitor, because it will work even if some of the components in the path fails.
 4) It's dirt cheap.
 It's an older model made for 6 years already.

 I'd prefer to have Fuji — their colors are so much better to look at — but I wanted to keep investment low just in case in two months I decide I don't need it all.
 And the cheapest Fuji setup would be 2x from a5100 — partially because Sony's kit lens is so cheaply made, ugh!
 Also, when I compared a5100 autofocus performance to my beloved X-T1 my jaw just dropped.
-Reviews suggest that newer Fuji cameras have improved greatly, but still are not on the par with Sony.
+Reviews suggest that newer Fuji cameras have improved greatly, but still are not on par with Sony.

 ## Mount